Genetic CFL: Optimization of Hyper-Parameters in Clustered Federated Learning: Abstract

 \section{Abstract}

 Federated learning (FL) is a distributed model for deep learning that integrates client-server architecture, edge computing, and real-time intelligence.
 FL has the capability of revolutionizing machine learning (ML) but lacks in the practicality of implementation due to technological limitations, communication overhead, non-IID (independent and identically distributed) data, and privacy concerns.
 Training a ML model over heterogeneous non-IID data highly degrades the convergence rate and performance.
 The existing traditional and clustered FL algorithms exhibit two main limitations, including inefficient client training and static hyper-parameter utilization.
 To overcome these limitations, we propose a novel hybrid algorithm, namely genetic clustered FL (Genetic CFL), that clusters edge devices based on the training hyper-parameters and genetically modifies the parameters cluster-wise.
 Then, we introduce an algorithm that drastically increases the individual cluster accuracy by integrating the density-based clustering and genetic hyper-parameter optimization.
 The results are bench-marked using MNIST handwritten digit dataset and the CIFAR-10 dataset.
 The proposed genetic CFL shows significant improvements and works well with realistic cases of non-IID and ambiguous data.
+An accuracy of 99.79\% is observed in the MNIST dataset and 76.88\% in CIFAR-10 dataset with only 10 training rounds.